Historic New England awards six preservation grants throughout the region

 • Hildene, the Lincoln Family Home in Manchester, Vermont, to purchase archival shelving and cabinets to ensure the continued preservation and accessibility of Lincoln family papers and objects in the collection.

 When founding Historic New England in 1910, William Sumner Appleton conceived of "state accounts" to support preservation projects in each state.
 The Community Preservation grants carry on this tradition and allow Historic New England to work with organizations on preservation projects that benefit the entire region.
-Historic New England staff will present the grants to the organizations throughout May, which is Preservation Month.
+Historic New England staff will present the grants to the organizations throughout May.